django-daiquiri/dq-dev/readme.md

 You need [docker](https://www.docker.com/) and [docker compose](https://github.com/docker/compose/releases).

-dq-dev and its dependencies can be install via poetry:
+dq-dev and its dependencies can be install via poetry (to get poetry, issue `pip install poetry`):

 ```bash
 cd dq-dev